ptrln/active_model_serializers-hash_wrapper/README.md

 ## Usage

 Let's say you have a hash, and you would like AMS to serialize it.
-You can create a wrapper class for your class as so:
+You can create a wrapper class for your hash like so:

 ```ruby
 item_class = ActiveModelSerializers::HashWrapper.wrapper_class("Item")